jo47011/knx-converter/README.md

 # ets2openHAB 2.x conversion script

-This is a repository of a experimental script to help moving from openHAB 1.x knx1 binding to the new openHAB 2.x knx binding.
+This script automates the move from openHAB 1.x knx1 binding to the new openHAB 2.x knx binding.
 It converts existing knx1 item files and generates a knx.thing file.
 Optionally it can also read the `knxproj` file(s).